semagrow/semagrow/README.md

 $ mvn clean install
 ```
 in the top-level project directory.
 This will result in jar file
-in the target directory of the respective module and in a war file for
+in the target directory of the respective module and in a war file in the target directory of
-the `http` module that can be deployed to the Servlet server of your choice.
+the `webgui` module that can be deployed to the Servlet server of your choice.

 #### Bundled with Apache Tomcat